christmasbear9/awg-openwrt-orig/README.md

 4) On the right, click the Run workflow button
 5) In the opened list, specify the OpenWRT version (for example, 24.10.3), a list of targets separated by commas (for example, stm32,ramips), a list of subtargets separated by commas (for example, stm32mp1,mt7621).
 The build will be performed only for existing target/subtarget pairs
 6) Click the green Run workflow button
 Building for one device will take about 10-15 minutes.
-A release with the specified OpenWRT version should be created
+A release with the specified OpenWRT version should be created. "!"